 Yes--the Klamath tribe made dugout canoes by hollowing out large logs from pine trees.
 They used these canoes

 to travel and fish on the rivers.
-Here is a website with pictures of
+Here is a website of

 Canoeing is still popular among California Indians, though few people carve a dugout canoe by hand anymore.